AlanOC91/upcoming-games/README.md

 A simple PHP application that fetches and displays upcoming game releases for PlayStation 4 and PlayStation 5 using the IGDB API.

+## Branches

+This is the `vercel` branch.
+This branch is used to host the application on [Vercel](https://vercel.com/).

+Other branches:

+`native-php` = This branch contains the application written in native PHP.
+It is not intended to be hosted on Vercel.
+It's purpose is to be hosted on a regular PHP host.

 ## Features

 - Retrieves upcoming game releases for PS4 and PS5 (platforms can be changed).